elastic/ecs/README.md

 Any future field that will be indexed for full text search in ECS will however follow the multi-field convention where `text` indexing is nested in the multi-field.

-### IDs are keywords not integers
+### IDs and codes are keywords, not integers

-Despite the fact that IDs are often integers in various systems, this is not always the case.
-Since we want to make it possible to map as many data sources to ECS as possible, we default to using the `keyword` type for IDs.
+Despite the fact that IDs and codes (e.g. error codes) are often integers, this is not always the case.
+Since we want to make it possible to map as many systems and data sources to ECS as possible, we default to using the `keyword` type for IDs and codes.

 # <a name="about-ecs"></a>FAQ